aioobe/aioobe.github.io/_posts/2015-07-28-Decoding-a-partial-QR-code.md

 {% include blog_img.html img="result.jpg" caption="The original image and the reconstructed QR code!" %}

 Unfortunately no link to a secret webpage and <strike>no prize to collect</strike> (see below!)
-But it was extremely satisfying to finally crack it! :-) Now, back to the real challenge; teaching my daughter the letters&hellip; ;-)
+But it was extremely satisfying to finally crack it! :-) Now, back to the original challenge; teaching my daughter the letters&hellip; ;-)

 <hr />
 **P.S.** I posted link to this page on the publishers webpage.
 They repsonded with this: